BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/deploy.md

 5. Configuration file

    - Download genesis block
-      Purchase the genesis block from the bfchain team and put the files in the /data/BFMeta/genesisInfos directory
+      Purchase the genesis block from the BFMeta team and put the files in the /data/BFMeta/genesisInfos directory

    - Modify the configuration file (/data/BFMeta/conf/base-config.json)